learn-academy-2023-bravo/week-4-assessment-drfudd2001/interview-questions.md

 Your answer:

-- Extracting a value from a Ruby hash: A "hash" in Ruby is a way of storing data that is associated with a "key".
-To extract a value from a hash, you can use the key to "look up" the value.
+- Extracting a value from a Ruby hash: A hash in Ruby is a way to store data that's associated with a "key".
+It's kind of like having a drawer full of keys - each key opens a different lock, and behind each lock is a different piece of data.
+To get the data you need, you just use the right key to "look it up" in the hash.
+So, let's say you have a hash with different kinds of fruit and their prices - you could use the name of the fruit as the key and the price as the value.
+Then, when you need to know the price of a specific fruit, you just look it up in the hash using the fruit name as the key.
 Here's an example:
     ```ruby
     # This hash maps fruit names to their colors
     fruit_colors = {"apple" => "red", "banana" => "yellow", "orange" => "orange"}